DylanRussell/nursing-home-app/README.md

 This app is a work in progress.
 It has been in use at a single nursing home, and seems to work reasonably well.
 Below are some questions I would like to have answers to:

-What exactly is required by HIPPA?
+What exactly is required by HIPAA?
 What are other nursing homes using to ensure visits are made on time?
 How do the requirements around visits change from facility to facility or state to state?

+Ideas for new features:

+A way for the end user to configure the requirements around when a visit must occur and who (Doctor or Nurse) should administer it.
+Right now this logic is hardcoded into the app.

+A way for the user to see if a facility has been meeting it's visit requirements.